How to Protect Against Viruses That Turn On Your Camera Without Permission?

 To ensure everything is fine, you can use an online test on DoCam.io.
 The service will show which devices are accessible to the system and which programs are accessing them.

-Check your camera security right now on DoCam.io.
+Run a quick camera security check on DoCam.io.